sinetris/totkit/README.md

 direnv allow
 ```

-## Run locally
+### make targets

-To get a complete list of commands, run
+To get a complete list of targets, run

 ```sh
 make help